gongahkia/uzu/README.md

 1. Copy and paste this link in the search bar *about:debugging#/runtime/this-firefox*.
 2. Click *load temporary add-on*.
-3. Open the `uzu` repo, select `manifest.json`.
+3. Open the `Uzu` repo, select `manifest.json`.
-4. Click the toggle button.
+4. Click the toggle button to open the `Uzu` browser extension.
+5. Input your Gemeni API Key and *save*.

 ### Chrome

 1. Copy and paste this link in the search bar *chrome://extensions/*.
 2. Toggle *Developer mode* on.
 3. Click *load unpacked*.
-4. Open the `uzu` repo, click *select*.
+4. Open the `Uzu` repo, click *select*.
-5. Click the toggle button.
+5. Click the toggle button to open the `Uzu` browser extension.
+6. Input your Gemeni API Key and *save*.

 Support for other browsers like Opera, Vivaldi have not been extensively tested, but this extension should work.
 Open an issue for further support.

+## Other notes

+This might be a simple tool, but its something I've wanted to make ever since I entered [Computing & Law](https://computing.smu.edu.sg/bsc-computing-law) in 2023.

 ## Reference